google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 * On a users first visit they are unlikely to want to install the app unless they are happy with your service.
 Consider prompting them to install after a positive interaction on your site.
-* If a user visit your site regularly and they don't install the app, they are unlikely to install your app in the future.
+* If a user visits your site regularly and they don't install the app, they are unlikely to install your app in the future.
 Don't keep spamming them.

 ## Conclusion